 - Nuts; almonds, cashews, walnuts.
 I keep all of these on hand for baking and snacking.
 They are a great source of protein and healthy fats.

-With these basic items, none of which require refrigeration, a variety of healthy dishes can be made with either no cooking or a single burner.
+With these basic items, none of which require refrigeration, you can prepare a variety of meals that require either no cooking or a single burner.

 Steel-cut oatmeal…once you’ve tasted steel-cut you’ll never want to eat any other!
 Like regular oatmeal, it requires no refrigeration.